 Need a little help getting set up for an overhead shot?
 Check out our post on how to DIY an overhead shot with what you have.

 But wait!
 Don’t only shoot from above.
 While the top-down perspective looks great, it can get repetitive if that’s all you include.
 So try shooting the scene from a few other angles, including closeups of the most delicious parts, to add some variety.
-Check out the mix of shots and angles we included in our tabletop recipe video above.
+You'll notice we included a mix of shots and angles we in our tabletop recipe video above.

 Using props can help you set the stage for whatever recipe you’re making—not to mention it can make your video a little more appealing when you’re showing blander steps of your recipe like putting flour and sugar in a bowl.
 Making a pumpkin pie?
 Why not place a small pumpkin on the table?
 Making Christmas cookies?
 A little bit of tinsel or gift wrap can help set the stage.